Williamson County Animal Hospital first opened its doors in the fall of 1975.

 The veterinarian team has also grown significantly!

-Dr. Lee Stockstill, Dr. Louise Barrett, Dr. Michael Rader, and Dr. Jackie Jones have since joined the Williamson County Animal Hospital family; increasing available time for the care of more patients and allowing for on-site consultations if needed.
+Dr. Lee Stockstill, Dr. Louise Barrett, Dr. Michael Rader, Dr. Jackie Jones, and Dr. Molly Brinkmann have since joined the Williamson County Animal Hospital family.

 In 2014, the original building got a face-lift.
 Without closing the hospital doors during construction, the building transformed into a modern, state-of-the-art environment that each staff member is proud to welcome clients into.